-Reeves redshirted and was a standout on the scout team offensive line.
+Reeves redshirted in his first season and was a standout on the scout team line.

 Before Nebraska (Crete HS)

-Ryne was born on July 14, 1992, and is the son of John and Mary Ellen Reeves.
-He is an accounting/finance major and was named to the Nebraska Scholar-Athlete Honor Roll each of his first two semesters.
-Reeves has been active in outreach work, volunteering his time with local hospital visits, Husker Heroes and Husker Hotline.
+The son of John and Mary Ellen Reeves, Ryne was born on July 14, 1992.
+He is an economics/management major and has been named to the Nebraska Scholar-Athlete Honor Roll five times.
+Reeves has been active in outreach work, volunteering his time with local hospital visits, Uplifting Athletes, Husker Heroes and Husker Hotline.

 » Games Played – 25 (4 in 2012; 10 in 2013; 11 in 2014)